Student Code of Conduct

 I am a Huskie and I take pride in my pack.
 I support the values of the NIU community with my words and actions.
 By taking care of myself and others, I support the health and well-being of the entire university community.

-Student members of the community are expected to adhere to the community standards of the Student Code of Conduct.
+Students are expected to adhere to the community standards of the Student Code of Conduct.
 All members of the NIU community, student or otherwise, bear responsibility for their own behavior.

 Any student who is subjected to the student conduct process has the following rights of due process:

-• Written notice of the charges and allegations.
+• Written notice of the charges and allegations

 • A fair and impartial hearing.

-• To be accompanied by an advisor and or observer of their choice.
+• To be accompanied by an advisor and or observer of their choice

 • The opportunity to review all non-FERPA protected information supporting the charges of violations of the Code prior to a resolution.